What does a car warranty cover?

 While the Gold/Silver plans may sound like the best value, based on our experience pricing out hundreds of extended auto warranties from top-ranked providers, bumper-to-bumper plans tend to be the best overall value because they cover hundreds or thousands more parts for around 10% to 40% more.

-In fact, we spoke to around 15 dealerships representing various automakers that told us they no longer sell Gold- or Powertrain-equivalent extended auto warranties because so many customers ended up dissatisfied with how many repairs weren’t covered.
+In fact, we spoke to around 15 dealerships representing various automakers that told us they no longer sell Gold- or Powertrain-equivalent extended auto warranties because so many customers ended up dissatisfied with how many unexpected repairs weren’t covered.

 When is extended warranty coverage worth it?

 So, is it worth paying thousands of dollars to extend your factory warranty?
 It depends.
+In general, an extended car warranty is most likely to be worth it if:

 - You drive a vehicle with below-average expected reliability.